Working Hard for North Durham

 North Durham Profile

 North Durham is situated, as the name suggests, in the north of County Durham.
-Its neighbouring constituencies are North West Durham (Laura Pidcock MP), City of Durham (Roberta Blackman-Woods MP), Washington & Sunderland West (Sharon Hodgson MP), Blaydon (Liz Twist MP), and Houghton & Sunderland South (Bridget Phillipson MP).
+Its neighbouring constituencies are the City of Durham (Mary Kelly-Foy MP), Washington & Sunderland West (Sharon Hodgson MP), Blaydon (Liz Twist MP), Houghton & Sunderland South (Bridget Phillipson MP) & North West Durham (Richard Holden MP).

 This is a seat with one of the longest histories of continuous Labour representation.
 The current seat is similar to the old seat of Chester-le-Street, which was taken in the election of 1906, and is one of only two constituencies that has returned a Labour MP since then.